ntd/xsettings/README.md

 How it works
 ------------

-The main function is `xsettings_register()`.
-When you call it, XSettings populates the folder you specified with all the settings you defined in your schema.
-Their last values will be stored in the mapped binary file.
+When you call `xsettings_register()`, *XSettings* populates the folder you specified with all the settings you defined in your schema.
+Their last values will be remembered via the mapped binary file.

 WARNING!
-You must create the binary file backing up your XSettings schema before using them, otherwise `xsettings_register()` will fail.
+You must create the binary file backing up your *XSettings* schema before using them, otherwise `xsettings_register()` will fail.
 The following shell session highlights the issue using the demo program incuded in this project as an example: